 After your image is properly sized, the final step is to optimize it.
 The simplest way to do it is to use an awesome open source program for Mac OSX called ImageOptim.

-If you are using a PC there are a few websites out there that will optimize and compress.
-The best that I have seen is http://media4x.com/image/.
+If you are using a PC there are a few websites out there that will optimize and compress such as https://imagecompressor.com/.
 What these tools do is strip out metadata, convert your .jpeg to progressive .jpegs (read more about the technique here), and compress the image.
 Which is a confusing way to say making the file size small without sacrificing any image quality for the viewers.

 Let’s try out the proposed workflow for a super high res image, found on the amazing Public Domain Archive.

 Saved For Web, (High Quality, 1200px wide): 108KB

 We end up with a file over 50 times smaller than original, and 4 times small than a simple resize.

 This is just the tip of the iceberg.